Table of Contents

-- different body parts and choosing exercises designed to work body parts through various ROM, strength curves, and in different anatomic positions (I discuss this in Lessons 9-12)
+- different body parts and choosing exercises designed to work body parts through various ROM, strength curves, and in different anatomic positions (I discuss this to a degree in Lessons 9-12)

 - specific performance goals (ie, obtaining a high vertical jump) and choosing exercises designed for this (ie, squats to help strengthen the legs, faster reps with lower weight to emphasize power production (recall the force-velocity curve in Lesson 1), plyometrics to improve our ability to utilize the stretch reflex).

-- general health and choosing a mixture of various exercises to improve strength, muscle mass, and bone mineral density while focusing on full range of motion to aid mobility.
+- general health and choosing a mixture of various exercises to improve strength, muscle mass, and bone mineral density while focusing on full ROM to aid mobility.

 We can also combine several of the above.
 One approach is not necessarily better than any other.
 Certain aspects of each approach may have benefits in specific circumstances, but all can lead to significant progress.
 It is most important to choose a training style that allows consistency and preferably enjoyment.

 When people begin a new exercise program they generally experience “delayed onset muscular soreness” (“DOMS”).(Hody, 2019) We do not fully understand why this occurs, but some believe it results from the breakdown of skeletal muscle and connective tissue.
 Perhaps this primes the tissues to undergo beneficial physiologic adaptations.
 We can mitigate DOMS if we slowly increase activity over time as opposed to jumping in with a large amount of training volume.
 Generally people experience their worst DOMS when they first start exercising; after 3 weeks of consistent training DOMS is typically not very bothersome.